Where to Stay in Barcelona

 6. La Vila Olímpica del Poblenou

-North of Ciutat Vella you have the architecturally fascinating Eixample district with its eye-catching urban grid layout and renowned Modernist architecture – and even further north the bohemian Gràcia featuring charming little cafés, local ambience and a vibrant nightlife in the Plaça del Sol.
-It is also in this neighbourhood you will find Gaudí’s eye-catching Parc Güell.
+North of Ciutat Vella, you have the architecturally fascinating Eixample district with its eye-catching urban grid layout and renowned Modernist architecture – and even further north, the bohemian Gràcia featuring charming little cafés, local ambience and a vibrant nightlife in the Plaça del Sol.
+Gaudí’s eye-catching Parc Güell is also in this neighbourhood.

 Gaudí in Barcelona